UTS-ISDM/Tut04-Group3/Report.md

         </tr>
          <tr>
             <td>US207</td>
-            <td><p align="justify"> As a RM I want to be able to communicate to customers who speak a language I'm proficient in so that I can give the best possible service. </p></td>
+            <td><p align="justify"> As a RM I want to be able to communicate to customers who speak a language I am proficient in so that I can give the best possible service. </p></td>
            <td><p align="center">Medium</p></td>
            <td><p align="center">3</p></td>
         </tr>